CRModders/cosmic-mod-manager/packages/frontend/TRANSLATING.md

     ```

 > [!NOTE]
-> Only add the `region` field if you are adding a regional variant of a language, otherwise you can omit that field.
+> Add the `region` field only if you are adding a regional variant of a language, otherwise you can omit that field.

 2. Create the language folder in `/packages/frontend/app/locales` directory. \